Bonus tip: go for a swim right after meals, it’s good for you!

 To be completely thorough, I also checked a 2011 article that asserts a new study surprisingly contradicted all known existing evidence, maintaining that there is, indeed, an increased risk of drowning if you go for a swim after a meal.
 But it’s definitely bad science, just ignore it.
 I’m not linking it.
 Their reasoning: examining a large number of autopsies, they found that almost 8 in 10 people who drowned accidentally had still food in their stomach, compared to slightly more than 4 in 10 among those who drowned while committing suicide.
 The researchers would want to infer from that flimsy basis a link between food intake and drowning risk.
 Talk about far fetched!

 The actual skew between the two groups could just mean that people who get suicidal are not in the mood to eat.

 It’s sad I had to touch such a topic during a summer vacation.
 When you are supposed to be dealing just with light entertainment and lazy stuff.
 Well, that’s part of life; now let’s move on.

 The assessment stands: there’s no risk.

-Therefore relax and let your children free to frolic in the water without unnecessary time constraints.
+Therefore relax and let your children free to frolic in the water.
 Please pass the word!